warm-milk-foam/forensics-notes/Notes/Chapter8.md

 ## Spectrogram and waveform ##

-For our first challenge, let us analyse this file called `chall.wav`, which I uploaded to a directory called "Challenge files"
+For the first challenge, I will analyse a challenge file `chall.wav` from Render Foobar CTF 2021 (I cannot upload the file because github would complain about it, and I realised now why my commit wasn't working)

 ![alt text](../images/image-19.png)
 Here, I opened up `chall.wav` in Audacity, showing us a waveform version of the audio that is stored